segmentio/segment-docs/src/connections/destinations/catalog/cxense/index.md

 To get started with Cxense and Segment, you'll need the following:

 1. An existing account with [Cxense](http://www.cxense.com/).
-2. A data source integrated with Segment's Javascript SDK ([Analytics.js](/docs/connections/sources/catalog/libraries/website/javascript/)).
+2. A data source integrated with Segment's JavaScript SDK ([Analytics.js](/docs/connections/sources/catalog/libraries/website/javascript/)).
 3. Your Cxense Site Id.

 Assuming these criteria are met, you can add Cxense as a destination for your desired source in your Segment account.